marioballano/cheapbin/README.md

 cmake -B build && cmake --build build
 ```

-Needs macOS (uses Core Audio), CMake, and a C11 compiler.
+Needs macOS or Linux, CMake, and a C11 compiler.
 That's it.
 No dependencies.

 ---